chrissimpkins/recurse/README.md

 The help menu displays available options and required arguments.

 Recursive directory traversal is the default behavior across all sub-commands.

+The regular expression syntax support is documented [here](https://docs.rs/regex/#syntax).

 ### [`contains` sub-command]()